-In this video, Ida senior audiologist, Melanie Gregory, describes the Reflective Journal and explains how it can be used.
+In this video, Melanie Gregory describes the Reflective Journal and explains how it can be used.

 The Reflective Journal will help you gain deeper insight into your clinical practice and to help you understand your own behavior.

 By looking back at what occurred, you can find ways to improve in future.
 Spend five minutes on reflection after each client or as often as you can and use the form provided to document what happened.

 Reflecting on your practice can help you become more person-centered, reduce stress in your workday, and become more time efficient with clients.